First-detection-time statistics in many-body quantum transport: Many partially distinguishable particles

-We now turn to the numerical investigation of an example for the above described stroboscopic measurements in many-particle quantum transport.
-To this end we consider $N=2$ non-interacting, partially distinguishable particles initially prepared in the first two sites of a linear lattice with $l>N$ sites [see Fig.~\ref{fig:lattice}].
-We suppose nearest neighbor tunneling, with equal tunneling rates between neighboring sites, and ask for the first detection time to detect at least one ($\geq 1$), exactly one ($=1$), and exactly two ($=2$) particles at the target site $l$.
+We now turn to the numerical investigation of an example for the above-described stroboscopic measurements in many-particle quantum transport.
+To this end we consider $N=2$ noninteracting, partially distinguishable particles initially prepared in the first two sites of a linear lattice with $l>N$ sites (see Fig.~\ref{fig:lattice}).
+We suppose nearest-neighbor tunneling, with equal tunneling rates between neighboring sites, and ask for the first-detection time to detect at least one ($\geq 1$), exactly one ($=1$), and exactly two ($=2$) particles at the target site $l$.

-For the particles' internal state we consider a pure product state $\ket{\vec{\phi}}=\ket{\phi_1}\otimes \ket{\phi_2} \in \mathscr{H}_\text{int}$, with $\ket{\phi_j}$ the internal state of the $j$th particle, such that, after (anti)symmetrization, the initial state~\eqref{eq:rho} reads
+For the particles' internal state we consider a pure product state $\ket{\vec{\phi}}=\ket{\phi_1}\otimes \ket{\phi_2} \in \mathscr{H}_\text{int}$, with $\ket{\phi_j}$ the internal state of the $j$th particle such that, after (anti)symmetrization, the initial state~\eqref{eq:rho} reads

 with the upper (lower) sign corresponding to bosons (fermions).
 Note that the particles' indistinguishability is encoded in the off-diagonal entries of $\rho$ and quantified by the expectation value of the projector on the symmetric subspace~\eqref{eq:PiSelem}, yielding $\braket{\Pi_\mathrm{S}}=(1 \pm \abs{\bracket{\phi_1}{\phi_2}}^2 )/2$.